helloluxi/BLD-Master/readme.md

 ## Acknowledgements

-+ Thank github copilot, without which a lazy boy like me may never write this readme.
 + Many thanks to [Chen Shuang](https://github.com/cs0x7f/min2phase) for the [min2phase](https://github.com/cs0x7f/min2phase) algorithm for solving 333 cube and [TPR-4x4x4-Solver](https://github.com/cs0x7f/TPR-4x4x4-Solver) for solving 444 cube, which I brute-forcely modified to C# in this project.

 ## License GPL-3.0